thacherT1D/angularIntro/README.md

 At a high level, directives are markers on a DOM element (such as an attribute, element name, comment or CSS class) that tell AngularJS's HTML compiler to attach a specified behavior to that DOM element or even transform the DOM element and its children.

+In addition to the built-in-directives it is also possible to build custom directives, or to utilize custom directives built by other developers.

 [AngularJS Docs on directives](https://docs.angularjs.org/api/ng/directive)

 ###What is scope?